Procedure: Admission of international students under the age of 18 years

-|Title||Admission and welfare of under 18 international students|
+|Title||Admission of under 18 international students|

 |Purpose||This procedure sets out the University’s processes in relation to the admission and welfare arrangements of international students who are under the age of 18.|

-|Audience||Students, Prospective Students|
+|Audience||Students, Prospective Students, Staff-Academic, Staff-Professional|

-|Responsible Officer||Registrar, Student Life|
+|Responsible Officer:||Registrar, Student Administration|

 |Approved By:||Deputy Vice-Chancellor (Academic)|

-|Contact Area||Division of Student Life|
+|Contact Area||Division of Student Administration and Academic Services|

 Education Services for Overseas Students Act 2000